-Beaches in Brighton, West Sussex
+Beaches in Brighton, East Sussex

 Brighton is one of Britain's most popular coastal towns and sits on the south coast in Sussex.
 Backing onto the South Downs its long sand and shingle beaches face into the English Channel.
 Brighton sits in the centre of a shallow bay which stretches from the headlands at Selsey Bill to Beachy Head.

 Much of the town is centred on the seafront promenade which is lined with bars, cafes, shops and amusement arcades.
 There are two piers in Brighton; the larger Marine Palace and Pier opened in 1899 with its funfair, restaurant and arcades, and the older Grade I listed West Pier which was built in 1866 but is currently closed after a huge fire in 2003.

 The beach in Brighton is a blue flag beach which is made up of mainly single at high tide, while at low tide it is flat and sandy.
 Running along the edge of the beach from Brighton Pier to Black Rock and Brighton Marina is the electric railway, created in 1883 and the world's oldest operating one of its kind.
 Above the beach on is Monarch's Way, a long distance footpath that leads west along the coast as far as Dorset.